FabianWiebe/competitive-programming/README.md

-# competitive-programming
+# Competitive Programming
-Competitive Programming Course
+Coursework for Advanced Competitive Programming at HPI